Monitoring programme FAQs

 How can I estimate my chargeback rate?

 The best way for you to calculate your chargeback rate is by exporting your Visa disputes.
-The US has a delay between when disputes are received from financial partners and when it was reported to Visa.
-To get a more accurate count you should start looking at disputes from the 5th of each month to the 5th of the following month, then divide this by sales captured starting on the first to the end of the month.
+The US has a delay between when disputes are received from financial partners and when they are reported to Visa.
+To get a more accurate count, you should start looking at disputes from the 5th of each month to the 5th of the following month, then divide this by sales captured starting on the first to the end of the month.
 For accounts in all other markets, you can start the dispute count at the beginning of the month up until the end.
-It’s important to note that dispute data may differ slightly from Visa’s official identification numbers due to this and other reporting discrepancies.
+It's important to note that dispute data may differ slightly from Visa's official identification numbers due to this and other reporting discrepancies.

 What if I use multiple statement descriptors?

-Visa can sometimes identify only a subset of transactions on a particular descriptor if the user uses more than one.
+Visa can sometimes only identify a subset of transactions on a particular descriptor if the user uses more than one.
 To prevent this, you should start each descriptor with the same prefix, using the following format: BIZNAME* UNIQUE DESCRIPTOR.
 In this example, Visa would aggregate everything under BIZNAME*.

 What if I process with multiple acquirers or switch acquirers?

 If you work with another processor under a different acquirer, the data is segregated.
 In some cases, multiple processors can use the same acquirer.
-When this happens, Visa aggregates your data across multiple processors and you could receive an identification, even if your totals on Stripe didn’t qualify for a program.
+When this happens, Visa aggregates your data across multiple processors and you could receive an identification, even if your totals on Stripe didn't qualify for a programme.

 Mastercard